Client and program

 Outcome

 Crux Houston is currently in design.
-It is the network’s first project in a major non-Austin metro and the first time the studio’s climbing-gym typology has been deployed as a single ground-up building shaped by its facade rather than carved out of an existing shell.
+It is the network’s first project outside Austin and the first time the studio’s climbing-gym typology is being carried into an existing Houston building.